Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-can-reach-to-internet.md

 ::: details The Problem with `navigator.onLine`

+---

-**Problem:** `navigator.onLine` only tells you if the browser thinks it's connected to a network, not if it can actually reach the internet.
+**Problem:-** `navigator.onLine` only tells you if the browser thinks it's connected to a network, not if it can actually reach the internet.

 Common Scenarios Where `navigator.onLine` Fails